-- 1) A directive for an amendment by a governing body or a citizen request occurs. - 2) Staff reviews the amendment proposal and makes a recommendation and files a staff report.
-If specifically related to a development project, the proposer should schedule a neighborhood meeting to discuss the project with area property owners prior to brining the proposal before the Planning Commission. - 3) The Planning Commission shall hold a public hearing. - The amendment will go before the governing body that will not have jurisdiction for comment only (e.g., a proposal to amend land uses within City limits goes to the County first for comment only). - 5) The amendment request goes to the governing body that will have jurisdiction for action.
+- 1) A directive for an amendment by a governing body or a citizen request occurs. - 2) Staff reviews the amendment proposal and makes a recommendation and files a staff report. - Public meetings will be advertised and held throughout the community. - 4) The Planning Commission shall hold a public hearing. - 5) The amendment will go before the governing body that will not have jurisdiction for comment only (e.g., a proposal to amend land uses within City limits goes to the County first for comment only). - 6) The amendment request goes to the governing body that will have jurisdiction for action.